WarrenWeckesser/numpy-notes/enhancements/gufunc-wishlist.md

 * **Done!**  *See https://github.com/numpy/numpy/pull/26908.
 The approach is not as originally envisioned, but it ended up simpler and better.*

-  Expressions for array sizes in the shape signature; see gufunc-size-exressions.md.</strike>
+  Expressions for array sizes in the shape signature; see gufunc-size-exressions.md.
-  See "Updates" below.

 * Allow gufunc parameters to be keyword arguments with configurable names and with the option for default values.